 It won’t be long before Swainson’s Hawks start to migrate to South America and some may already have started their journey south.
 Their breeding habitat is prairie and dry grasslands throughout western North America and they are named after William Swainson who was a British naturalist.
-Swainson’s will breed as far north as southwestern Yukon and east-central Alaska.
+Swainson’s Hawks will breed as far north as southwestern Yukon and east-central Alaska.

 Swainson’s Hawks are also known as Grasshopper Hawks or Locust Hawks because they are very fond of locusts and grasshoppers and will scarf them down whenever or wherever they are available.
-This past summer I have seen flocks of 70 or more Swainson’s in a single field gorging themselves on grasshoppers until they spotted us and lifted off to form a whirling kettle of raptors in the sky.
+This past summer I have seen flocks of 70 or more Swainson’s in a single field gorging themselves on grasshoppers until they lifted off to form a whirling kettle of raptors in the sky.

 Swainson’s Hawks have three color morphs, light, intermediate and dark and I enjoy seeing and photographing them all.
 In Utah and Idaho I see a lot of Swainson’s in agricultural areas that are irrigated and not so many of them when fields are dry farmed.
 The bird above was perched in a fir tree near a small group of houses near Henry’s Lake in Idaho after about 5 minutes the bird lifted off and flew towards some grassy fields near the lake.